 Involves High Levels of Attentiveness, Restraint and Patience

 Brain studies have shown that while playing music, multiple areas of your brain glow up.
 Scientists researching the effects of music on the brains of musicians have discovered that the attentiveness required for playing music is almost equal to the kind of attentiveness you need for a full body-brain exercise.
 Playing a musical instrument such as a piano helps to strengthen several parts of your brain, which also includes your ability to focus and recall facts, learning music allows us to apply our brain in the same way to other areas of learning as well.
 So, once you start to learn how to play the piano you will also have an increased sense of self-discipline, deeper concentration skills and become more patient overall.

 Improves Your Motor Skills

-Learning to play the piano requires a certain kind of hand-eye coordination, good hand muscles and also finger speed.
+Learning to play the piano, whether through online piano lessons or in-person, requires a certain kind of hand-eye coordination, good hand muscles and also finger speed.
 Studies have shown that playing the piano actually changes the cortical mapping of the pianist’s fingers, as well as increases finger speed.
 This can prove quite effective for children or even adults who have weak motor skills.
 Learning to play the piano can help challenge the brain functions, strengthen motor skills as well as improve coordination.

 Makes Way for Kinesthetic and Tactile Learning